 1) Alabama offers the Elderly and Disabled (E & D) Medicaid Waiver to provide services to allow elderly or disabled individuals who would otherwise require nursing facility care to remain living at home or in the community.
 Services include personal care assistance, respite care, adult day care, home delivered meals, and more.
 Find out more about the Elderly and Disabled Medicaid Waiver eligibility and benefits.

 2) The State of Alabama Independent Living (SAIL) Medicaid Waiver, previously known as the Homebound Waiver, is designed to help disabled individuals move back to or remain living in their homes or communities instead of a skilled nursing facility.
 Find out more about the SAIL Medicaid Waiver eligibility requirements and benefits.

-3) In seven counties of Western Alabama and two counties of Southern Alabama, the Personal Choices Program is offered.
-This self-directed care program allows for seniors and disabled individuals receiving services under the E & D Waiver or the SAIL Waiver, the option to choose and manage their own care providers.
+4) Originally not offered statewide, the Personal Choices (PC) Program is now available across the state.
+This self-directed care program allows for seniors and disabled individuals receiving services under the E & D Waiver, the SAIL Waiver, or the ACT Waiver, the option to choose and manage their own care providers.
 Read about the Personal Choices Program eligibility requirements, benefits, and locations.